 Beyond Goodbyes in French

-Beyond learning the basic vocabulary you can learn how to sound like French.
+Today, perhaps more than ever, learning French is accessible to a large number of people.
+Beyond learning the basic vocabulary, you can learn how to sound like French.